brandonegg/IG-Sniper/README.md

 # IG-Sniper
 An Instagram username taker/claimer - Check desired usernames availability.
 When it becomes available, original username will be changed to desired username.

+> **Modifications by @brandonegg:**
+> - Update & initialize the go module.
+> - Adapt functions designed for windows terminal to a unix environment.
+> - Add Dockerfile for docker deployment.
+> - Move to environment variable for account config, omit .json files to prevent commiting secrets in repository.

 ## About
 This program monitors usernames and checks their availability.
 It checks each username from `targets.txt` with two methods.
 The first method is by checking with the web create api, and